Nosebleeds are common in kids 3 to 10 years old, and most are caused by nose-picking

 An injury or blow to the nose can cause bleeding, but most aren't a serious problem.

-But if your child has a facial injury that causes a bloody nose and you
+But if your child has a facial injury that causes a bloody nose and you can't

-get medical care right away.
+care right away.

-While nosebleeds are rarely serious, there might be a problem if they happen
+While nosebleeds are rarely serious, there might be a problem if they happen a

-a lot.
+lot.
 If your child gets nosebleeds more than once a week, call your doctor.
 Usually,

 frequent nosebleeds are easily treated.
 Sometimes tiny blood vessels inside the nose